The Complete Guide to Plantar Fasciitis

 Should I get a cortisone injection for plantar heel pain?

 Steroid injections are often effective at reducing symptoms in the short term, however, the positive effects usually last no longer than one month.
-Additionally, multiple injections may increase the risk of rupture of the plantar fascia as well as fat pad atrophy.12 Due to the limited benefit and potential complications, steroid injections should only be used in cases where symptoms are not settling with conservative management.
+Additionally, multiple injections may increase the risk of rupture of the plantar fascia as well as fat pad atrophy.12 Due to the limited benefits and potential complications, steroid injections should only be used in cases where symptoms are not settling with conservative management.

 Conclusions